lucamorf/PyToF/README.md

 # PyToF
-numerical implementation of the Theory of Figures algorithm (4th, 7th, 10th order) including barotropic differential rotation
+Numerical implementation of the Theory of Figures algorithm (4th, 7th, 10th order) including barotropic differential rotation.

+If you use this code for your own work, please credit Morf, L., Müller, S., and Helled, R., "The interior of Uranus: Thermal profile, bulk composition, and the distribution of rock, water, and hydrogen and helium", <i>Astronomy and Astrophysics</i>, vol. 690, Art. no. A105, EDP, 2024. doi:10.1051/0004-6361/202450698.

 ## Installation
 Download or clone this repository, navigate into the directory and execute